9 rules to make your product landing page stand out

 Once you have that concept in mind the next step would be to follow some highly essential rules to make your product landing page worth its name and purpose.

 1. Relevant content

 Before creating a product landing page, you need to do an invasive research on which keywords to concentrate while drafting content for your page.
 These keywords should be unique and not already occupied by other links.
-Once you are done finding a keyword or phrase, make sure to include them within your title, content and meta description.
+Once you are done finding a keyword or phrase, make sure to include them in your title, content and meta description.
 Don’t overdo it and use the word forcefully as your content should be attractive enough to read (I speak from personal experience).

 Now, coming to the topic of your actual content.
 When writing product info on your landing page, don’t try to promote it or simply blabber about how great it is.
 No one wants to hear about that.
 Rather, it would be useful if you speak about the utilities that your product offers, reflect on the actual problem that it takes care of and the USP that your product is offering.